 We love to check in with our some of Canada’s top chefs, foodies, tastemakers and other culinary experts from time to time!
-Today, we catch up with Spencer Thompson, Savoury Chef at District Cafe and Bakery in Edmonton, Alberta, where he works with pastry chef Erica Vliegenthart.
+Today, we catch up with culinary up and comer Spencer Thompson, chef de cuisine for buco pizzeria in Edmonton, Alberta.

-Switzerland Cheese: Tell us a little bit about yourself as well as District Café and Bakery.
+Switzerland Cheese: Tell us a little bit about yourself and your new position at buco pizzeria.

 Chef Thompson: I grew up in Ardrossan Alberta, 30 minutes or so east of Edmonton.
 Plenty of opportunities to get my hands dirty at my best friend’s farm and the local 4H program.
-Coincidentally, said best friend’s farm is where I did the majority of the stupid things in my life, as there weren’t too many other places around there to get into trouble.
+Coincidentally, my best friend’s farm is where I did the majority of the crazy things in my youth, as there weren’t too many other places around there to get into trouble.

 I moved to Edmonton when I was 18 and have been cooking here since 2006.
 I lucked out and found an incredible mentor in Chef Sonny Sung (Sorrentino’s, Bistecca Italian Steakhouse), who I worked with for a solid five years.
 He passed on a solid base of techniques that I carry with me to this day.

-The move to District Cafe is a recent one, and I’m really happy to be working with Nate Box and the crazy talented chefs he has running his cafes and restaurants.
+The move to buco pizzeria is a recent one, and I’m really happy to be working with Carmelo Rago and the Sorrentino’s Restaurant Group.
+They have a whopping nine properties in Edmonton and are known for all things Italian.
+Also a great thrill to be on my mentor Chef Sonny’s team again.
 It’s an extremely exciting time in my career.

 Q: What types of “Swiss” cheese do you like to use in recipes or prepare or serve at home/for friends and family?